-Level 2 - At December 31, 2017, the Company's corporate fixed maturity investments principally consisted of U.S. and international corporations and had a weighted average effective yield of 3.8% and a weighted average credit quality of BBB (2016 - 3.7% and BBB, respectively).
+Level 2 - At December 31, 2018, the Company's corporate fixed maturity investments principally consisted of U.S. and international corporations and had a weighted average yield to maturity of 4.9% and a weighted average credit quality of BBB (2017 - 3.8% and BBB, respectively).
 The Company's corporate fixed maturity investments are primarily priced by pricing services.
 When evaluating these securities, the pricing services gather information from market sources regarding the issuer of the security and obtain credit data, as well as other observations, from markets and sector news.
 Evaluations are updated by obtaining broker dealer quotes and other market information including actual trade volumes, when available.
 The pricing services also consider the specific terms and conditions of the securities, including any specific features which may influence risk.
 In certain instances, securities are individually evaluated using a spread which is added to the U.S. treasury curve or a security specific swap curve as appropriate.